pip-dev/pip/about.md

   block: two-column-1
   col_1:
     headline: Who we are
-    content: The people at Pip are experienced, senior executive coaches and trainers who share a passion for transforming people into the best version of themselves.<br>Louise Hedges is the founder and works with every client to bring the right talent to each project in order to maximise the success of the client's team.<br>Together this network of performance developers creates good change within organisations and people.
+    content: The people at Pip are highly commercial and leadership experienced, senior executive coaches and trainers who share a passion for transforming people into the best version of themselves.<br>Louise Hedges is the founder and works with every client to bring the right talent to each project in order to maximise the success of the client's team.<br>Together this network of performance developers creates good change within organisations and people.
   col_2:
     headline: Why we are
     content: Our mission is to help our clients to be happy, profitable organisations